 With friends and family visiting town, you have your standard Chicago holiday traditions, but how about something new?
-How about some architectural things to do”?
-While it’s always nice to look at the windows of Macy’s on State Street, shop on the Magnificent Mile, go ice-skating in Millennium Park, or fill up on a giant bag of Garrett’s popcorn, we would like to share with you some less traditional, and particularly architectural activities for something new this holiday season.
+How about some architectural things to do?
+It’s always nice to look at the windows of Macy’s on State Street, shop on the Magnificent Mile, go ice-skating in Millennium Park, or fill up on a giant bag of Garrett’s popcorn, or join our annual Holiday Tour of Drinks, Daleys and Dead Guys.
+But we would like to share with you some less traditional, and particularly architectural activities for something new this holiday season.

 “Chapel in the Sky” tour of the Chicago Temple Building

 This activity is perfect to pair with a visit to the Christkindlmarket because it’s just across the street from Daley Plaza at 77 W. Washington.
 Every day at 2pm you can go up to the 26th floor to this intimate space, commissioned by the Walgreen’s family.
 The tour guide for your Sky Chapel tour will open up a window so that you can see awesome skyline views of downtown Chicago.
 The tour takes a little less than a half hour and it’s free!

 The Chicago Theatre “Marquee Tour”